akbach/SublimCakeGenerator/README.md

 Use `fill_in: true` if you need some input for your command and `fill_in_lable: "Text"` for message.

 ### Installation:
-clone into your Packages directory (Preferences/Browse Packages).
+- Clone into your Packages directory (Preferences/Browse Packages).
-Or Use Package Controller and search for `Cakephp bake generator` coming soon...
+- Or Use Package Controller and search for `Cakephp bake generator` coming soon...

 ### Usage:
 Press Cmd + Shift + P for the dropdown command list, search for `cakephp `, and pick your command.
 Also you can use `Tools/Cakephp...` menu item